 Everyone Can Withdraw At Least $5,000 From Their CPF Once They Turn 55

 Regardless of how little we have accumulated in our CPF accounts, we can withdraw at least $5,000 from our CPF OA and SA accounts when we turn 55.
-If we have less than $5,000 in our CPF accounts, then we will only be able to withdraw whatever we have saved in our CPF accounts.
+If we have less than $5,000 in our CPF accounts, we can only withdraw what we have saved.

 It is not a requirement to withdraw this money.
 If we want to leave it in CPF, it can continue compounding at 4.0% per annum in our Retirement Account.
-We can also choose to withdraw a partial amount if we want, or even multiple smaller amounts with no restrictions on the frequency or amounts we want to withdraw at a future date.
+We can also choose to withdraw a partial amount, or multiple smaller amounts, with no restrictions on the frequency or amounts we can withdraw at a future date.

 This is the base case for everyone.
 If we have more CPF savings, we may also be able to withdraw more than $5,000 from our CPF at age 55.
-This depends on whether we are able to save our retirement sum within CPF.
+This depends on whether we can save our retirement savings within the CPF.

 Read Also: What Happens To Your CPF Monies After Transferring It To Your Retirement Account At Age 55?